sobcza11/Value_in_Vogue/data/README.md

   * `IWD_holdings`
     * This includes the list of equities in the iShares Russell 1000 Value ETF (“IWD”)

-**please read the RISK WARNING**.
+**Please read the RISK WARNING**.
 Before downloading, please read the Risk Warning; thanks for your understanding.

 # RISK WARNING